Volunteer Firefighter Tax Credit

 Different states award volunteer firefighters varying levels of tax credit.
 At this time, not all states are able to provide tax credits, but others might provide a $100, $200 or $500 tax credit.
 Tax credits are in place as an incentive for volunteer firefighters.
 Supporters of tax credits for volunteer firefighters say that providing such an incentive is a good way to retain volunteers and lower taxes since fire departments won't need to hire as many career firefighters [source: Detling].

 Regardless of payment, the service you provide by working as a volunteer firefighter is a rewarding and mutually beneficial experience for both you and your community.
-Check out the links on the next page to learn even more about volunteering.
+Check out the links below to learn even more about volunteering.